-There are so many animals in need of care, NEWC welcomes the help of permitted wildlife rehabilitators who can help wildlife recover from sickness and injury.
+There are so many animals in need of care, NEWCS welcomes the help of permitted wildlife rehabilitators who can help wildlife recover from sickness and injury.

-We offer the NEWC Wildlife Rehabilitation Methods Course twice a year to help people interested in becoming a permitted wildlife rehabilitator prepare for the Massachusetts State Wildlife Rehabilitators exam.
-The exam is offered free to everyone who participates in this course and will be proctored at NEWC.
+We offer the RACE accredited NEWC Wildlife Rehabilitation Methods Course twice a year to help people interested in becoming a permitted wildlife rehabilitator prepare for the Massachusetts State Wildlife Rehabilitators exam.
+The exam is offered free to everyone who participates in this course and will be proctored by Mass Wildlife.

 The cost of the course is $400 and must be paid in full prior to the first class.
 How do I pay?